About Property Taxes for Manufactured Homes

 What property taxes are paid on manufactured homes?

+Some states may require the landowner to be responsible for the property tax, and in other states, it’s the homeowner who is responsible.
 In addition, the property tax amount is based on the value of the land and home together because the home is a part of the value of the land.
-However, some counties will separate the property tax into two separate bills, one property tax bill for the land and a second property tax bill for the home, which can be helpful in a situation where you’re only responsible for the home portion of the property tax.
-Contact your local taxing authority to see if they can tax your home separately from the real property (the land).
+However, some counties will separate the property tax into two separate bills, one for the land and a second for the home, which can be helpful in a situation where you’re only responsible for the home portion of the property tax.
+Contact your local taxing authority to see if they can tax your home separately from the real property of the land.

-If the landowner is responsible for paying the property taxes, the property tax may still be required to be escrowed into your monthly mortgage payment depending upon the lender you choose to finance your manufactured home purchase.
-Some lenders may still require mortgage escrow payments toward the property tax and then issue a refund check to the homeowner after verifying the property owner has paid the property tax.
+The property tax may also still be required to be escrowed into your monthly mortgage payment, depending on the lender you choose to finance your manufactured home purchase.
+Some lenders may still require mortgage escrow payments to go toward the property tax and then issue a refund check to the homeowner after verifying the property owner has paid the property tax.
 Check with your chosen lender to find out what their policy is regarding escrows for property taxes.

 Are there property tax exemptions available?